opensiddur/fonts/README.txt

 -- FreeMono, FreeSans, and FreeSerif (by the GNU FreeFont Project) -- Pfennig (by David Johnson)
 -- Felix007 (by Felix Wasserstein)
--- OSP Le Patin HelvËte (by Ludivine Loiseau)
+-- OSP Le Patin Helv√®te (by Ludivine Loiseau)
 -- Carmela by (Nir Yenni)
 -- Noot, Carmelit, and Ptil (by Amos Jerbi)
 -- Looks Like S'pht (by Christtrekker)